Meet the Community Ambassadors

 - Share with Council their thoughts and priorities for promoting social cohesion and community harmony

 - Participate in project planning and contribute to consultative processes

-- Assist Council to identify appropriate activities that strengthen neighbourliness
+- Help Council identify appropriate activities that strengthen neighbourliness

 - Shape training in community leadership and bystander intervention

-- Shape strategies to assist mainstream groups engage with CALD groups and to also develop their capabilities to implement change.
+- Shape strategies to help mainstream groups engage with CALD groups and to also develop their capabilities to implement change

 For more information, please contact Pamela Kosij, Multicultural Community Development Officer: